-For current (fall) semester, students may only drop a course to be a lab assistant for a teacher, which is a no-credit, non-graded course.
+For current (spring) semester, students may only drop a course to be a lab assistant for a teacher, which is a no-credit, non-graded course.

-- By November 27: Students may not withdraw from a course during the last three weeks of the semester, so the last day to withdraw from a course is November 27th.
-All requests to withdraw from a course must be initiated before November 27th to ensure the withdrawal is processed by November 27th.
+- By May 2 (April 18 for seniors): Students may not withdraw from a course during the last three weeks of the semester, so the last day to withdraw from a course is May 2 (April 18th for seniors).
+All requests to withdraw from a course must be initiated before May 2nd (April 18th for seniors) to ensure the withdrawal is processed and completed by May 2nd (April 18 for seniors).
 No student may drop a course after that date.

 Lab Assistant process:

 - To withdraw from a course, students first visit with the teacher(s) of their choice to inquire about being a lab assistant.